 The above mentioned Syon House is a 16th century estate with beautiful gardens.
-It used to be a home to Duke of Northumerland and the surrounding parks and gardens should not be missed.
+It used to be a home to Duke of Northumerland and one should not miss the surrounding parks and gardens.

 Our knowledge of the area

 We pick out delivery areas as close the the place of residence for everyone we work with to both draw on the local knowledge that our distributors have of the area surrounding their home and eliminate as much traveling for deliveries as possible.
-A happy work force is important to us and we make sure that our distributors are taken care of, well prepared and looked after.
+A happy work force is important to us and we make sure to take care of our distributors and prepare them well.

 How does Brentford compare to some of it's neighbours?